 Quick Thought Number 4 – The Appreciation File in the Digital Age

-Have you reached out and sent anyone a message telling them that you appreciate them recently?
+Have you recently reached out to and sent a message to someone telling them that you appreciate them?

-Way back in 2014 I wrote about having an appreciation file, a physical folder for cards/letters, and an email folder for emails where I could store positive messages I got from folks I had helped either at work or through my websites.
-Then, when I was just having a struggle or needing a pick-me-up, I could browse the file and remind myself that I do have some value and can make a difference in people’s lives.
+Way back in 2014, I wrote about having an appreciation file, a physical folder for cards/letters, and an email folder for emails, where I could store positive messages I received from folks I had helped, either at work or through my websites.
+Then, when I was struggling or needed a pick-me-up, I could browse the file and remind myself that I do have value and can make a difference in people’s lives.

-Four years later, it occurred to me that I need to update that process.
+Four years later, it occurred to me that I needed to update that process.

-I’ve started taking pictures with my phone of cards/letters we’ve gotten over the last couple of years and screenshots of social media comments on my phone as well.
+I’ve started taking pictures with my phone of the cards/letters we’ve received over the last couple of years, as well as screenshots of social media comments on my phone.

 That does two things:

-- It captures the appreciative comments that I get on Facebook or Twitter that have been missing from the previous file.
+- It captures the appreciative comments that I receive on Facebook or Twitter, which were previously missing from the previous file.

 - Gives me a photo album that is with me 24 hours a day that I can browse when I need a lift.